-The Department has entered into a Memorandum of Understanding with the Colorado Foundation for Medical Care (PRO) for the conduct of medical review in skilled nursing homes and independent professional review in intermediate care facilities.
+The Department has entered into a Memorandum of Understanding with the Colorado Foundation for Medical Care (PRO) for the conduct of medical review in skilled nursing <a href="https://doi.org/10.2016/ncbc.2

 The PRO, under the terms of its agreement with the Department and with the Department of Health and Human Services, Section 1151 et seq. of the Social Security Act and the rules and regulations of the Department of Health and Human Services, shall establish procedures for the review program.
-Such procedures as established pursuant to the plan of review approved by the Department pursuant to the Memorandum of Understanding between the Department and the PRO shall cover the following areas of review:
+Such procedures as established pursuant to the plan of review approved by the Department pursuant to the Memorandum of Understanding between the Department and the Colorado Foundation for Medical CarePRO shall cover the following areas of review:

-- A. Medicaid residents' need for admission;

-- B. Need for continuing care;

-- C. Quality of care;

-- D. Facility assessment of care provided in the facility;

-- E. Adequacy and quality of services provided; and

-F. Where applicable, plans for care and rehabilitation.
+- A. Medicaid residents' need for admission; - B. Need for continuing care; - C. Quality of care; - D. Facility assessment of care provided in the facility; - E. Adequacy and quality of services provided; and - F. Where applicable, plans for care and rehabilitation.